HSEES Deadlines May 2026 Reminder

 • Sports facilities.

-In particular, transfers of waste for disposal within the European Union (except for exemptions) and exports of plastic waste to non-OECD countries are prohibited.
+Specifically prohibited are waste transfers for disposal within the European Union (excluding exemptions) and exports of plastic waste to non-OECD countries.

-A centralized platform enables the digitization of information and data exchange on waste shipments throughout the EU.
+A centralized platform enables the digitalization of information and data exchange on waste transfers throughout the EU.